cbartram/AdvancedAI/README.md

 - Toggle advanced AI with 1 click and Toggle back to normal with another click!
 - Auto-detects whether Advanced AI are enabled or not
 - Well tested to ensure it will work on any and every Mac.
+- Auto Setup with a fresh copy of Command and Conquer!
+(See more in the How to Use section)

 ## How to Use
 This script makes it simple to toggle the Advanced AI modification for Command & Conquer Generals Zero Hour for Mac!
 So if your getting tired of advanced AI simply run this program and with a click of a button you can revert back to normal AI and vice versa!

 - Clone this repo
-- Go into the `/out/artifacts/AdvancedAI1_jar` folder
+- Open the containing folder (Should be Titled `AdvancedAI`)
-- Double click the JAR file to run the program
+- Double click the JAR file (`AdvancedAI1.jar`) to run the program!

+This software automatically handles all the setup it requires!
+It will auto-detect if you have an AdvancedAI mod installed and create a backup folder within the C&C generals app.
+The software will then proceed to create either the AdvancedAI mod file you need or the Normal AI mod file you need depending on what it finds in your `/scripts` folder!

+At this point the software has everything it needs to toggle the AdvancedAI on or off with the click of a button have fun!
+Finally a software that "Just works" enjoy!

 If all goes well you should see a nice little interface to Toggle the AI **Make sure you follow the requirements before playing with the program**